Sejal0987/viRoom/README.md

    |- main.dart
    ```
 ### Authentication
-   This directory contains all the files for user authentication (in firebase):
+   This directory contains all the files for user's authentication (in firebase):
    ```
    authentication/
    |- login.dart